 Kristin García is an associate attorney at Altshuler Berzon LLP, where she represents labor unions and brings affirmative litigation to fight for economic justice for working people.
 Kristin was a law clerk to the Honorable Stephen Reinhardt of the United States Court of Appeals for the Ninth Circuit.
 She previously served as a Legislative Assistant in the White House Office of Legislative Affairs.
 Prior to serving in the White House, Kristin was a Deputy Field Director for the 2008 Obama Campaign in Ohio.
 She also worked as a community organizer for the Greater Boston Interfaith Organization and has been involved in international democratic development work, observing elections in Pakistan and Venezuela.
 In 2005, Kristin served as the President of the Phillips Brooks House Association, the largest student-run nonprofit in the country.
 Kristin is a graduate of Harvard College and Harvard Law School.

-Solu Nwanze is a business operations and strategy leader at Adobe Systems, Inc. She spearheads the execution of go-to-market and business strategies for Creative Cloud focusing on product, pricing and customer engagement initiatives.
 Solu began her career as a software engineer, designing user interfaces and databases for real-time multi-media enterprise systems.
-Solu grew up in Nigeria where she gained an appreciation for the role opportunity plays in changing people's lives.
+She grew up in Nigeria where she gained an appreciation for the role opportunity plays in changing people's lives.
 She is passionate about economic empowerment for the disadvantaged, particularly low income women and children.
 Solu holds an M.B.A. from the University of Texas at Austin and a B.Sc. in Computer Engineering from the University of Massachusetts, Dartmouth.

 Sandra Price is a partner at the law firm of Sideman & Bancroft LLP in San Francisco, where she specializes in estate planning and advising trustees, executors and beneficiaries on all aspects of estate and trust administration.
 Sandy has particular expertise in post-death administration, ensuring that assets pass to beneficiaries in the most efficient manner.
 She is Certified by the State Bar of California Board of Legal Specialization as a Specialist in Estate Planning, Trust and Probate Law.
 Sandy is admitted as a Fellow of the American College of Trust and Estate Counsel (ACTEC) and has been listed as a Northern California SuperLawyer® (top 5% of practicing attorneys) since its inception (2004-2015).
 She is a member of and the past President of both the San Francisco Estate Planning Council and the Bar Association of San Francisco's Estate Planning and Probate Section, and she was appointed as a member of and advisor to the State Bar's Executive Committee for California's Trusts and Estates Section for a six-year term.
 Sandy is a co-author of three California Continuing Education of the Bar (CEB) estate planning and administration treatises and lectures frequently to both lawyers and the public.
 For several years, Sandy has acted as consultant to HERA where understanding of a probate, trust or post-death issue is critical to assisting a HERA client.